 The CU Story

 In 1945, Dr. Charles H. Stevens (pictured above with the shovel in his hand), pastor of Salem Baptist Church in Winston-Salem, NC, established Piedmont Bible Institute to accommodate war veterans eager to begin Bible studies.
-Across the next 75 years, the school would undergo a number of name changes by merging with 5 universities and colleges, strengthening and expanding its ministry and educational opportunities.
-Today, Carolina University is a Christ-centered University committed to educating aspiring leaders worldwide with exceptional teaching, scholarly research, creative innovation and professional collaboration.
-Despite institutional changes and societal demands, Carolina University continues to be a community where relationships are built, goals are achieved and lives are changed.
-Make a gift to a specific school today to provide funding for ongoing program needs and student scholarships.
+Over the next 75 years, the school would undergo a number of name changes by merging with five universities and colleges, strengthening and expanding its ministry and educational opportunities.
+Today, Carolina University is a Christ-centered University committed to student success.
+Despite institutional changes and societal demands, Carolina University continues to be a community where relationships are built, goals are achieved, and lives are changed.

 5 Schools, 1 Goal